SebaS00B/BlendVendorApp/README.md

 ## BlendVendorApp

-Lightweight Console Application for a street vendor to sell blended fruit drinks and manage inventory.
-Implemented in Java with an object‑oriented design.
+Lightweight console application for a street vendor who sells fruit drinks and manages his inventory.
+Implemented in Java with an object-oriented design.
+Developed by Sebastián Burgos.

 ## Prerequisites